 The problem with the “urban music” term

-One of the biggest controversies associated with urban radio links to the way people feel about the word “urban” being used to describe such a vast variety of music styles.
+One of the biggest controversies associated with urban radio links to how people feel about the word “urban” being used to describe such a wide variety of music styles.

 When the history of urban music began, at least in the radio broadcasting space, it was designed to appeal to advertisers who felt that traditional black radio might not reach a wide enough audience.